Maaaartin/adb-ts/README.md

 ### Contribution

 Feel free to create pull requests and issues at [the repo](https://github.com/Maaaartin/adb-ts).
 Make sure you wrote tests for your code.
-Scripts `yarn test`, `yarn lint` and `yarn docs` must pass.
+Scripts `yarn test`, `yarn lint` and `yarn docs` must exit without error.

 ## API